CumulusNetworks/docs/content/cumulus-netq-47/Lifecycle-Management/Switch-Management.md

     [netq-version <text-netq-version>]
     [json]
 ```
-Use the `version` options to display switches with a given OS version, X.Y.Z.
+Use the `version` options to display switches with a given OS version.
 For additional details, refer to the {{<link title="lcm/#netq-lcm-show-switches" text="command line reference">}}.

 {{</tab>}}